Q&A with CAM’s Emily Holtrop, National Museum Education Art Educator award winner

 In what ways have your interactions/involvement with your NAEA peers informed/inspired programs at the CAM?

-Q: When I came to the CAM in 2002, I was sent to my first NAEA convention.
+A: When I came to the CAM in 2002, I was sent to my first NAEA convention.
 This opened a door to an art museum education family who would become so valuable both professionally and personally.
 I learn from my peers at other museums every day.
 I love the conversations we have at conferences, on social media, over the phone and email.
 Museum educators are a supportive community.
 Working with NAEA has also created a great network of contacts that helps in my work here.
 If we are getting a special exhibition from another museum, I most likely know my counterpart there and can make a good connection instantly.

 What are some of your favorite works of art at the CAM?

-Q: It is difficult to choose just one … It depends on the day, my mood and also what I am working on at the moment.
+A: It is difficult to choose just one … It depends on the day, my mood and also what I am working on at the moment.
 Right now it’s the original artwork for a really great exhibition I am curating – Make Way for Ducklings: The Art of Robert McCloskey (July 20–Sept.
 9).
 McCloskey was a children’s book author/illustrator from Hamilton, Ohio, whose works include Make Way for Ducklings and Blueberries for Sal.
 In the CAM’s collection, I will always love Robert Henri’s Patience Serious.
 It is a small portrait of a little gypsy girl in our Early 20th Century American Gallery.

 What energizes you?

-Q: I get energized by being in the galleries with visitors.
+A: I get energized by being in the galleries with visitors.
 I love to give tours and gallery talks or to work in the Rosenthal Education Center.
 Being around visitors, especially children, who are exploring art and tapping into their curiosity, is invigorating and it reminds me why I do what I do.
 I also really get energized when I am researching a new special exhibition.
 My love of learning new things keeps me going.

 What do you see as future goals/challenges?

-Q: I am thinking a lot right now about the museum’s role in addressing current events and social justice issues.
+A: I am thinking a lot right now about the museum’s role in addressing current events and social justice issues.
 The museum can be a great hub for dialogue and the exchange of ideas in a manner that is thoughtful and respectful to all points of view while encouraging debate.
 This is not something that only the CAM is thinking about.
 My colleagues in other museums across the country are also struggling to find a place in the conversation.

 I am also thinking about how the museum can be a place where anyone and everyone can feel welcome and accepted.
 Art museums have often been thought of as a place that only people who know a lot about art could visit.
 Not true!
 If you like to look at cool stuff and learn new things, the museum is for you.
 They also think the museum is stuffy and that you can’t have fun in the galleries.
 Also not true.
 Almost all of our programs encourage creative play and discussion.
 I use humor in all my tours/programs to break down those preconceived notions.
 If the girl from the museum is saying a guy in a painting looks like a stuck-up jerk, you can say that, too.
 It is okay, all opinions welcome.